EhsanMrf/FluentFilterSharp/README.md

 **inRange**: Check if the value is within a specified range.
 Example: Check if the number 7 is within the range of 5 to 10.
 For example:

+startWith: Check if the value starts with the specified string.
+Example: Check if the string "Hello World" starts with the word "Hello".

 Nested Filters Support:
 Nested Filters: FilterSharp also supports nested filters, which allow you to build complex queries by combining multiple filter conditions.